MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-deployment-plan.md

 If you are a Global Administrator having trouble deciding which subscriptions/resources are most important, you should reach out to subscription owners in your organization to gather a list of resources managed by each subscription.
 You should then work with the subscription owners to group the resources based on severity level in the case they are compromised (low, medium, high).
 You should prioritize managing resources with PIM based on this severity level.

+> [!TIP]
-:heavy_check_mark: **Microsoft recommends** you work with subscription/resource owners of critical services to set up PIM workflow for all roles inside sensitive subscriptions/resources.
+> :heavy_check_mark: **Microsoft recommends** you work with subscription/resource owners of critical services to set up PIM workflow for all roles inside sensitive subscriptions/resources.

-Note: PIM for Azure resources supports time-bound service accounts.
+**Note:** PIM for Azure resources supports time-bound service accounts.
 You should treat service accounts exactly the same as how you would treat a regular user account.

 For subscriptions/resources that are not as critical, you won’t need to set up PIM for all roles.
 However, you should still protect the Owner and User Access Administrator roles with PIM.

+> [!TIP]
-:heavy_check_mark: **Microsoft recommends** you manage Owner roles and User Access Administrator roles of all subscriptions/resources using PIM.
+> :heavy_check_mark: **Microsoft recommends** you manage Owner roles and User Access Administrator roles of all subscriptions/resources using PIM.

 ### Decide which role assignments should be permanent or eligible